Smartling/SmartlingHelp/_articles/manage-content/jobs.md

   reviewed: true
 ---

+> We are currently rolling out [Updates to the Jobs feature](/blog/product-update/updates-to-jobs/).
+See the Product Blog for details.
+This article will be updated as the rollout continues.

 With the **Jobs** feature, Smartling enables Account Owners and Project Managers to group and prioritize content for translation: create a job, select the content for the job, and add a due date as needed.